eelias13/open-gal/README.md

 and the last one is [cbindgen](https://crates.io/crates/cbindgen) this you cant download this via cargo by typing `cargo install cbindgen`

-if you have everything set up you can go ahead and clone the repo `git clone https://github.com/eeli1/open_gal` then `cd open_gal` and `make`
+if you have everything set up you can go ahead and clone the repo `git clone https://github.com/eeli1/open-gal` then `cd open-gal` and `make`

 to use it just type `./OpenGal`